itsTwoFive/Op-enScience/README.md

 *Only if you want to procces pdfs, if you already have the files processed into grobid.tei.xml files don't need these
 ## Instalation Instructions
 In order to run the program you should follow the next instructions.
-1. Set up a new Python 3.12 enviroment
+1. Set up a new Python 3.10.12 or higher enviroment
 2. Install the needed libraries
 ```
 pip install matplotlib==3.8.3